hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 ```bash
 OliviaC is amazing at acting
 ```
-You may have already guessed that I am talking about award winning actress [Olivia Coleman](https://en.wikipedia.org/wiki/Olivia_Colman) here.
-But if I typed
+You may have already guessed that we am talking about award winning actress [Olivia Coleman](https://en.wikipedia.org/wiki/Olivia_Colman) here.
+But if we typed

 ```bash
 sh compliment.sh Olivia Coleman acting
 ```
-I would get
+we would get

 ```bash
 Olivia is amazing at Coleman
 ```
-Technically I have just given three positional parameters `$1=Olivia` `$2=Colman` `$3=acting` However, since our script does not contain `$3` this is ignored.
+Technically we have just given three positional parameters `$1=Olivia` `$2=Colman` `$3=acting` However, since our script does not contain `$3` this is ignored.

-In order to give Olivia her full due I would need to type
+In order to give Olivia her full due we would need to type

 ```bash
 sh compliment.sh "Olivia Coleman" acting